 My reply was, "Do I work with kids?
 You betcha Red Ryder, bring him on," and we set a time for them to bring both horses over.

-They arrive and I'm handed the leadline of a 7 year old Paint gelding who is wound tighter than a clock and just waiting for an alarm to go off.
+They arrive and and her mother heads into the trailer.
+She reappears in the doorway, sees me and I'm tossed the leadline as she runs for cover.
+A 7 year old Paint gelding who is wound tighter than a clock and just waiting for an alarm to go off comes scrambling out.
 He's looking to see if his buddy is going to get out of the trailer and whatever else might be going to get him.
 I'm not real sure which way he's going to bounce and I start working him toward the round pen with the little girl nervously following about 20 feet back.

 It was a little hairy but I got him into the pen in one piece, me, not him.